awslabs/graphstorm/docs/source/install/env-setup.rst

         # Log out and back in for the changes to take effect

 2. (Optional) GraphStorm supports **Nvidia GPUs** for GPU-based training and inference.
 To launch containers with GPU support you need the `Nvidia Container Toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`_.
-If using AWS `Deep Learning AMI GPU`, the Nvidia Container Toolkit comes preinstalled.
+If using the `AWS Deep Learning AMI <https://docs.aws.amazon.com/dlami/latest/devguide/what-is-dlami.html>`_, the Nvidia Container Toolkit comes preinstalled.

 .. _build_docker: